floticerus/ten.js/README.md

 Will return `foobar`

 -----
-### .toggle(class)
+### .toggle()
+Arguments

+1. `string` OR `array`

 Accepts a string or an array of strings.
 Will toggle all of the classes provided.
+If a string is used, spaces separate the different classes.
 >
 ```
 element.toggle("foo");